Change Management: The Key to Successful Digital Transformations

 - Data, Analytics, and Insights (constant feedback loop)

 - Product Design Mindset in Execution (minimal viable product and fail-fast mentality)

-Despite knowledge of the integral elements of a successful digital transformation, a recent study by Couchbase uncovered a nearly 90% failure rate by CIOs and technology leaders who have tried to execute digital transformation initiatives.
+Despite knowledge of the integral elements of a successful digital transformation, a study by Couchbase uncovered a nearly 90% failure rate by CIOs and technology leaders who have tried to execute digital transformation initiatives.